-Arcus is our LGBT+ and inclusive network, and the name comes from the Latin word for rainbow.
-It’s a global network and we have Arcus groups in around 15 offices around the world.
-This presents some challenges in certain jurisdictions where homosexuality isn’t as accepted, but it’s great knowing that being a part of Arcus means being a part of something that’s bigger than just the UK.
+Arcus is our LGBT+ and inclusive network—the name comes from the Latin word for rainbow.
+It’s a global network and we have Arcus groups in around 15 offices around the world, so it’s great knowing that being a part of Arcus means being a part of something that’s bigger than just the UK.

 Arcus and allies

 People don’t necessarily have to be LGBT+ in order to attend our events.
-In fact, having allies is a great way for those who do define as LGBT+ to know that support is available.
+In fact, having allies is a great way for those who do define as LGBT+ to know that there is support available from their colleagues.

 I think there’s sometimes a lot of confusion around certain LGBT+ terminology too, including what’s right and what’s wrong to say, and when.
 So we know that our role as an LGBT+ network is also to act as a useful educational resource for the wider community at Clifford Chance.

 We have a strong BME network and a separate women’s network at Clifford Chance, and we’re always keen to collaborate with these networks internally.
 A great example of this is an event called ‘Carnival Comes to Clifford Chance’, which is hosted jointly by the LGBT+ and BME networks.
 It falls at a similar time to Notting Hill Carnival—London’s annual celebration of African-Caribbean heritage, and one of the largest street parties in the world.